WolfwithSword/music-mate/touchportal/README.md

 **Note**:  Open TouchPortal before MusicMate, or restart MusicMate after TP is opened, otherwise the integration will not pair.

+## Installing the Plugin

+Go to the [Releases](https://github.com/WolfwithSword/music-mate/releases) tab to download the latest version of the plugin.
+`musicmate.tpp`

+Import as a normal touchPortal plugin by selecting the wrench icon and selecting "import plugin".

 ## Actions/Buttons
 - Toggle Play/Pause
 - Play